+4.25.3B.
+A Market Participant may request that AEMO tests its Facility or Separately Certified Component under clauses 4.25.1C(a)(ii) and 4.25.2(a)(ii), clauses 4.25.1C(b) and 4.25.2(b)(ii), or clauses 4.25.1C(c)(ii) and 4.25.2(e)(ii) in a single Reserve Capacity Test.

+4.25.3C.
+If a Market Participant makes a request under clause 4.25.3B, AEMO must comply with that request unless AEMO, acting reasonably, considers that doing so may endanger Power System Security or Power System Reliability.

 4.25.3D.
 If a Demand Side Programme fails a Reserve Capacity Test requested by AEMO under clause 4.25.2, AEMO must determine the Peak DSP Test Shortfall (to apply from the following Trading Day until the end of the Trading Day on which the Demand Side Programme passes a Reserve Capacity Test for Peak Capacity) as the greater of zero and:

 (a) the Peak Capacity Credits held by the relevant Market Participant for the Demand Side Programme; less